 Published in 1999, Volleyball Drills for Champions is a collection of chapters authored by some of the more prominent US collegiate coaches (current and past).
 Each author (or in two cases a pair of them) focuses on one particular subject area: Serving, Passing, Setting, Attacking, Blocking, Digging, and Drill Design.

 Right at the beginning of the book is a handy guide listing all the drills included.
 The 2-page table includes the primary and secondary skill(s) covered by the drill.
-It also includes how many players it incorporates and how many balls are required.
+It also includes how many players it incorporates and how many balls it requires.
 This makes for a nice quick reference for a coach looking to develop a practice plan.

 Each primary skill chapters averages 12 drills.
 The drill descriptions include a: